dentarg/auth0-blog/_posts/2018-05-09-googleio-summary-day-one.markdown

 Google announced that its research division has been rebranded to **Google AI**.
 This rebranding came as a result of Google's continued focus on Computer vision, Natural language processing, and neural networks.

-All the research papers and publicatons are now on [ai.google](https://ai.google/).
+All the research papers and publications are now on [ai.google](https://ai.google/).

 ## Google Assistant

 The Google Assistant has been greatly improved.
 6 new voices have been added including the voice of popular musician, John Legend.
-Furthermore, Google announced a new technology called **Duplex** that'll enable your Google Assistant make conversations on your behalf like a lunch reservation at a restaurant, and setting up a meeting.
+Furthermore, Google announced a new technology called **Duplex** that'll enable your Google Assistant to make conversations on your behalf like a lunch reservation at a restaurant, and setting up a meeting.
 The rollout will be very limited.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Google Assistant making bookings already for you? 😱😱😱<br><br>Ah, this is too early oh <a href="https://twitter.com/hashtag/io18?src=hash&amp;ref_src=twsrc%5Etfw">#io18</a> <a href="https://twitter.com/hashtag/AI?src=hash&amp;ref_src=twsrc%5Etfw">#AI</a> <a href="https://t.co/V6CpxajNJx">pic.twitter.com/V6CpxajNJx</a></p>&mdash; Prosper @ Google I/O 18 🔥🚀 (@unicodeveloper) <a href="https://twitter.com/unicodeveloper/status/993908985517326336?ref_src=twsrc%5Etfw">May 8, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I'm a Google Home user.
-And everytime I need my Google Assistant to do something, I usually start every conversation with _Hey, Google!_.
+And every time I need my Google Assistant to do something, I usually start every conversation with _Hey, Google!_.
 Now, I don't have to do that anymore because the Google Assistant now has support for continued conversations.
 I could just say _Hey, Google!_ once and continue asking my Google Assistant for help on any matter.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">John Legend is going to be one of the new voices for Goole Assistant! 😍<a href="https://twitter.com/hashtag/io18?src=hash&amp;ref_src=twsrc%5Etfw">#io18</a> <a href="https://twitter.com/hashtag/ShareTheJourney?src=hash&amp;ref_src=twsrc%5Etfw">#ShareTheJourney</a> <a href="https://t.co/XCEkJr9kKr">pic.twitter.com/XCEkJr9kKr</a></p>&mdash; Ire Aderinokun (@ireaderinokun) <a href="https://twitter.com/ireaderinokun/status/993904230598459394?ref_src=twsrc%5Etfw">May 8, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>